Theta-Limited/OpenAthena-Legacy-Python/README.md

 # Uses
 Especially when employed with GPS-guided munitions (artillery, stuff dropped outta planes, whatever) this would greatly aid the safety and processes of the [forward artillery observer](https://en.wikipedia.org/wiki/Artillery_observer) using soley inexpensive consumer electronics, all while reducing the risk of operator error (mismeasurement, miscalculation, etc.) and subsequent risk of friendly-fire incidents and risk to civilian lives.

+In addition, a passive optical-based approach to target identification does not trigger the active protection system(s) of armored vehicles or targets.
+This can be highly beneficial depending on the usage environment.

 Also, much more practical but much less fun-sounding, it could be used for search and rescue operations, measuring and surveying for civic engineering (or something), and many other commercial purposes.

 # US Arms export control notice